This blog was updated on 9/24/2020.

 We’ve got air conditioning—and lots of it.

-The stadium’s air conditioning system is 10,000 tons and cools the entire park, and it’s going to be ABSOLUTELY heavenly come summer.
+The stadium’s air conditioning system is 10,000 tons and cools the entire park, and it’s ABSOLUTELY heavenly in summer.
 Bring on those day games!

 You’ll also love the extra-comfy seats.